sillybytes/sillybytes/posts/using_hakyll_with_cassius.md

 everywhere else, I still like the templating language itself and its features a lot.

-That's why I used it for the styles generation for [Silly Bytes](http://www.sillybytes.net) together with [Hakyll](https://jaspervdj.be/hakyll/).
+That's why I used it for styles generation in [Silly Bytes](http://www.sillybytes.net) together with [Hakyll](https://jaspervdj.be/hakyll/).
 In this post I will describe the process.